bighippo999/bit-order-queues/readme.txt

 == Changelog ==

+= 3.0.2 =
+* UPDATE: update the filters to block automatic printing after PrintNode plugin update fixing their error.

 = 3.0.1 =
 * FIXED: incorrect filters to block automatic printing of all orders.
 Documentation for printnode plugin incorrect and reported.